@svlada

 </html>

-STEP 3 - How to configure RequireJS
+Step 3 – Configuring RequireJS

 requirejs.config({